denten-books/plain-text/2-device.md

 akin to modeling it in clay or by drawing, he writes.
 Whatever is meant by "understanding" comes through the comparative transference between media.

-In light of our earlier discussion about metaphoric transference, Wittgenstein's hermeneutics can be viewed as a type of metaphor making across media, translation, or trans-mediation.
+In the terms of our earlier discussion about metaphoric transference, Wittgenstein's hermeneutics can now be viewed as a type of metaphor making across media, translation, or trans-mediation.
 It is insufficient to merely paraphrase something: to show understanding one must "draw a picture" or "model" in a way that reveals correspondence of equivalent structures.
 Language cannot be explained in language, for example.
 One trades symbolisms